Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Short-Term Plans (Last Resort)

 I’ve considered short-term plans for gaps, but they’re risky.
-These 3-month to 1-year plans are cheap but often exclude pre-existing conditions, making them a weak choice for early retirement health insurance options.
+These 3-month to 1-year plans are cheap but often exclude pre-existing conditions, making them a weak safety net.

 Case Study: Sarah’s Early Retirement Success

 My friend Sarah, a 57-year-old retiree, left her job with a $40,000 income.
 By using Roth withdrawals to keep her MAGI at $25,000, she secured ACA subsidies and got a Silver plan for just $50 a month with a $2,000 deductible.
 Her annual costs dropped from $12,000 to $3,000, saving $9,000 a year!
-Her success highlights the power of early retirement health insurance options.
+Her success shows how planning your coverage before Medicare can pay off.

 Interactive Cost Estimator Tool